 In case you missed it in Gazette665’s newsletter or on our social media, we wanted to let you know that we’re having a CyberMonday sale… And we’ve extended the discounts through November 30th!
-All our historical fiction books are on … Continue reading

 There’s a lot of irony in that title, isn’t there?
 Gladness and joy usually aren’t the terms we associate with the Vietnam Conflict.
 Why did I even put a story with that setting in the Christmas story collection?
 I try to write realistically in my historical fiction.
 That involves research (especially in the bigger novels where there are lots of details).
 It also involves avoiding the cliché – at least attempting.

 Christmas and other holidays in the 1940’s seem not as “far distant” as other historical eras.
 I think this is because I’ve heard so many stories from my grandparents and great-aunt about their war time holiday celebrations.
-When I originally … Continue reading

 One of the best things about writing is finding the right setting for a story.
 In my opinion, the more challenge in the historical setting, the better emphasis on character change and struggle.
 An especially difficult and challenging time in the America history was the Great Depression (1929-1941).
 The states affected by the Dust Bowl were particularly hard-hit.

 Victorian Christmas.
 The style, decorations, and ideals from the late Victorian era continue to influence holiday decorating and traditions.
 It’s the “classic” era when Christmas becomes a holiday and month long whirl of happiness.
-However, “Victorian Era” is really a … Continue reading

 However, “Victorian Era” is really a British term.
 The “late Victorian era” is the Gilded Age in American history.
 So, with its proper name, I’ve introduced some features of the holiday era in the story “Curses or Blessings” in With Gladness.